Skip to content

 Assigning list[Apple] to list[Fruit] would invalidate the type of apples, because there is now something that's not an Apple among them.
 In other words, if we once again consider the allowed operations on types: x: list[Fruit] allows x.append(Fruit()) or x.append(Banana()), while x: list[Apple] does not, so list[Apple] is not assignable to list[Fruit].

-Obviously, list[Fruit] is not assignable to list[Apple] either.
-So list is very inflexible: if you want to assign list[X] to list[Y], you gotta make sure that X = Y3.
-We say that list is invariant ("in" is a prefix meaning "not", as in "intolerant"), because it doesn't have an "assignable to" relation in either direction.
+So list is very inflexible: if you want to assign list[X] to list[Y], you need to make sure that X = Y3.
+We say that list is invariant ("in" is a prefix meaning "not", as in "intolerant"), because it is neither covariant (which would mean list[Apple] is-a list[Fruit]) nor contravariant (which would mean list[Fruit] is-a list[Apple]).

 Napkin Rule